Settings & Configuration

 * **Asset ID Overrides** — Optional per-chain asset identifiers.
 Supported families: `evm`, `stellar`, `solana`, `xrpl`.
 Leave blank to use built-in defaults.

+To remove a stored Fireblocks credential, click **Clear** next to the field and save.
 Click **Save** after entering or updating any custody credentials.

 ## API Access